IgniteUI/help-topics/topics/02_Controls/igSpreadsheet/00_igSpreadsheet_overview/07_igSpreadsheet_Filter_Dialog.md

 ## <a id="worksheet_dialog"></a>Filter Dialog for Worksheet

 ### Code Example
-The following example code demonstrates how to show the filter dialog for the first column in a worksheet region at index of zero.
-Alternatively, the index specified needs to exist within region.
+The following example code demonstrates how to show the filter dialog for the first relative column in a worksheet region's filter settings.
+A region can be assigned with the SetRegion method exposed from the Worksheet.FilterSettings.

 ```js
 var executed = $(".selector").igSpreadsheet("showFilterDialogForWorksheet", 0);